pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

     'There\'s an evil goat pig who offers you 30 pieces of silver, do you take it?';
 ```

-Great, so we have our tests, we have our states we want to get to and we have what Alexa is going to say.
+Great, so we have our tests, we have our states that we want to get to, and we have what Alexa is going to say.
 So to get out of `GAME_START` and into `PLAYING` we add the `AMAZON.YesIntent` to our `GAME_START` handler.

 ```javascript
 'AMAZON.YesIntent': function() {